 1) SPAIN: Lladró Porcelain.
 This beloved Spanish brand creates pieces that can sometimes be a bit fussy for my taste, and they're expensive to boot, with pieces regularly in the thousands.
 But they also have hipper and more wallet-friendly alternatives, such as this cool "Egg Cup" sculpture, a more affordable $110.

 2) AUSTRIA: Imperial Torte.
 It wasn't until my last night in Vienna that I tried our hotel's eponymous Imperial Torte.
 A pity - I'll just have to go back.
 I much prefer this heavenly chocolate/almond creation to the better known Viennese export, the sachertorte.

 3) UK: Christmas Hampers.
-No one does a good hamper ("gift basket" to us Yanks) like the English do, and Clearwater Hampers is one of the largest hamper assemblers in the UK.
-They have a selection of baskets that will ship to the USA, should you get a tea and biscuits craving like I do, on the regular.
+No one does a good hamper ("gift basket" to us Yanks) like the English do, and Fortnum and Mason does one of the best hampers in the UK.
+They will even ship to the USA, should you get a tea and biscuits craving like I do, on the regular.

 4) THAILAND: GOODJOB Bags.
 I was immediately drawn to these "Blossom" bags at a department store in Bangkok.
 So glad I whipped out the plastic for a tote... it's one of my favorite purchases ever!
 I've only found one online outlet that will ship GOODJOB to the USA, and while it's expensive, it beats airfare to Thailand.